 Key Subcontractors

-Subject to clauses 35.2(b) and 35.2(c), the Operator must not (and must procure that its direct and indirect Subcontractors do not) enter into a Key Subcontract to perform any of its obligations under any Transaction Document without the prior written consent of the Commonwealth.
+Subject to clauses 29.2(b) and 29.2(c), the Operator must not (and must procure that its direct and indirect Subcontractors do not) enter into a Key Subcontract to perform any of its obligations under any Transaction Document without the prior written consent of the Commonwealth.
+The Commonwealth must consent or refuse that consent within 20 Business Days after receipt of such a request.
+If the Commonwealth fails to consent or refuse that consent within that 20 Business Day period, the Operator must issue a notice to the Commonwealth warning it that if the Commonwealth fails to consent or refuse that consent within a further 20 Business Days after receipt of that warning, the Commonwealth will be deemed to have consented to the Operator entering into that Key Subcontractor.
+If the Commonwealth then fails to consent or refuse that consent within that further 20 Business Day period, the Commonwealth will be deemed to have consented to the Operator entering into that Key Subcontractor.
 [Drafting note: the requirements regarding Key Subcontractors are intended to reflect the fact that prospective Operators will be evaluated during the tender phase in part on their technical solution and proposed Key Subcontractors to the extent they are known.
 The Commonwealth therefore wishes to ensure that an Operator utilises the relevant Key Subcontractors and technologies referred to their Bid (to the extent that Key Subcontractors are known and form part of the evaluation of the relevant Bid of a Proponent).
-If changes to the proposed Key Subcontractors are warranted, the Operator may follow the process set out in this clause 35.2.
+If changes to the proposed Key Subcontractors are warranted, the Operator may follow the process set out in this clause 29.2.
 If the identities of any Key Subcontractors are not known as at the Signing Date, the Commonwealth is open to preapproving a limited number of potential Key Subcontractors from which the Operator may seek proposals to perform the relevant Key Subcontract.]

 The Operator is not required to seek prior written approval from the Commonwealth for any Key Subcontractor identified in Schedule 7 provided that the applicable Key Subcontractor is to be engaged to provide or perform or deliver the goods, services and parts of the work comprising or in relation to the Facility which they are approved to provide and perform as set out in Schedule 7.